 What is this publication about?

-The protocol includes a pragmatic search strategy and a robust statistical analysis plan (SAP), specifically curated to explore the prevalence, distribution, and functional and clinical significance of Pfkelch13 markers in P. falciparum populations globally.
-The protocol is ideal for evidence synthesis as it allows exploration of different risk factors, otherwise impossible through an aggregate data meta-analysis alone.
+The protocol includes a pragmatic search strategy and a robust statistical analysis plan (SAP), specifically curated to explore the prevalence, distribution, and functional and clinical significance of K13 mutations in P. falciparum populations worldwide.
+The protocol is ideal for evidence synthesis, as it allows for the exploration of different risk factors that would be otherwise impossible through an aggregate data meta-analysis alone.

 Why is this important?

-Artemisinin-based combination therapies (ACTs) remain the WHO-recommended treatment for uncomplicated P. falciparum malaria.
-However, the emergence and spread of artemisinin resistance (ART-R) threatens ACT efficacy.
-ART-R is phenotypically expressed as delayed parasite clearance, which can facilitate ACT partner drug resistance.
-ART-R has been causally linked to defined mutations in the Pfkelch13 gene of the parasite.
+Artemisinin-based combination therapies (ACTs) remain the WHO-recommended treatment for uncomplicated P. falciparum malaria and are also the most widely used treatment plan deployed throughout malaria-endemic regions.
+However, the emergence and spread of artemisinin resistance (ART-R) threatens the efficacy of this treatment plan.
+ART-R is observed as delayed parasite clearance following treatment, which can further facilitate ACT partner drug resistance emergence, which would represent a devastating loss of available medications to treat the disease.

-This protocol responds to the dire need for antimalarial drug resistance investigations to include African-specific data.
-Before ART-R emergence, minimal data was available and thus not included in previous meta-analyses of individual participant data (IPD).
+This protocol addresses the urgent need for antimalarial drug resistance investigations to incorporate African-specific data.
+Before ART-R emergence, minimal data were available and thus not included in previous meta-analyses of individual participant data (IPD).
 Given that ART-R has recently emerged in Africa, and the region accounts for 95% of the global malaria burden, an improved understanding of the genetic determinants driving ART-R and its clinical consequences is of paramount importance.
-Insight into the association between specific Pfkelch13 mutations is crucial, as when ART-R emerged previously in the Southeast Asia region, it soon became coupled with resistance to ACT partner drugs, resulting in ACT treatment failures.
+Insight into the association between specific K13 mutations is crucial, as when ART-R emerged previously in the Southeast Asia region, it soon became coupled with resistance to ACT partner drugs, resulting in ACT treatment failures.
 This protocol will support researchers in promptly detecting up-to-date ART-R markers and coordinating efforts to mitigate their impact.

 How can this make a difference?